MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamChannel.md

         - `[ExtensionAttribute7 <String>]`: Seventh customizable extension attribute.
         - `[ExtensionAttribute8 <String>]`: Eighth customizable extension attribute.
         - `[ExtensionAttribute9 <String>]`: Ninth customizable extension attribute.
       - `[OnPremisesImmutableId <String>]`: This property is used to associate an on-premises Active Directory user account to their Azure AD user object.
 This property must be specified when creating a new user account in the Graph if you are using a federated domain for the user's userPrincipalName (UPN) property.
 Note: The $ and _ characters cannot be used when specifying this property.
-Supports $filter (eq, ne, NOT, ge, le, in).
+Supports $filter (eq, ne, not, ge, le, in).
       - `[OnPremisesLastSyncDateTime <DateTime?>]`: Indicates the last time at which the object was synced with the on-premises directory; for example: '2013-02-16T03:04:54Z'.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
-Supports $filter (eq, ne, NOT, ge, le, in).
+Supports $filter (eq, ne, not, ge, le, in).
       - `[OnPremisesProvisioningErrors <IMicrosoftGraphOnPremisesProvisioningError[]>]`: Errors when using Microsoft synchronization product during provisioning.
+Supports $filter (eq, not, ge, le).
       - `[OnPremisesSamAccountName <String>]`: Contains the on-premises sAMAccountName synchronized from the on-premises directory.
 The property is only populated for customers who are synchronizing their on-premises directory to Azure Active Directory via Azure AD Connect.
 Read-only.
-Supports $filter (eq, ne, NOT, ge, le, in, startsWith).
+Supports $filter (eq, ne, not, ge, le, in, startsWith).
       - `[OnPremisesSecurityIdentifier <String>]`: Contains the on-premises security identifier (SID) for the user that was synchronized from on-premises to the cloud.
 Read-only.
-Supports $filter (eq, ne, NOT, in).
+Supports $filter (eq) on null values only.
       - `[OnPremisesSyncEnabled <Boolean?>]`: true if this object is synced from an on-premises directory; false if this object was originally synced from an on-premises directory but is no longer synced; null if this object has never been synced from an on-premises directory (default).
 Read-only.
-Supports $filter (eq, ne, NOT, in).
+Supports $filter (eq, ne, not, in, and eq on null values).
       - `[OnPremisesUserPrincipalName <String>]`: Contains the on-premises userPrincipalName synchronized from the on-premises directory.
 The property is only populated for customers who are synchronizing their on-premises directory to Azure Active Directory via Azure AD Connect.
 Read-only.
-Supports $filter (eq, ne, NOT, ge, le, in, startsWith).
+Supports $filter (eq, ne, not, ge, le, in, startsWith).
       - `[Onenote <IMicrosoftGraphOnenote1>]`: onenote
-      - `[OnlineMeetings <IMicrosoftGraphOnlineMeeting1[]>]`:
+      - `[OnlineMeetings <IMicrosoftGraphOnlineMeeting[]>]`:
         - `[Id <String>]`: Read-only.
+        - `[AllowAttendeeToEnableCamera <Boolean?>]`: Indicates whether attendees can turn on their camera.
+        - `[AllowAttendeeToEnableMic <Boolean?>]`: Indicates whether attendees can turn on their microphone.
+        - `[AllowMeetingChat <String>]`: meetingChatMode
+        - `[AllowTeamworkReactions <Boolean?>]`: Indicates if Teams reactions are enabled for the meeting.
         - `[AllowedPresenters <String>]`: onlineMeetingPresenters
+        - `[AttendanceReports <IMicrosoftGraphMeetingAttendanceReport[]>]`: The attendance reports of an online meeting.
+Read-only.
+          - `[Id <String>]`: Read-only.
+          - `[AttendanceRecords <IMicrosoftGraphAttendanceRecord[]>]`: List of attendance records of an attendance report.
+Read-only.
+            - `[Id <String>]`: Read-only.
+            - `[AttendanceIntervals <IMicrosoftGraphAttendanceInterval[]>]`: List of time periods between joining and leaving a meeting.
+              - `[DurationInSeconds <Int32?>]`: Duration of the meeting interval in seconds; that is, the difference between joinDateTime and leaveDateTime.
+              - `[JoinDateTime <DateTime?>]`: The time the attendee joined in UTC.
+              - `[LeaveDateTime <DateTime?>]`: The time the attendee left in UTC.
+            - `[EmailAddress <String>]`: Email address of the user associated with this atttendance record.
+            - `[Identity <IMicrosoftGraphIdentity>]`: identity
+            - `[Role <String>]`: Role of the attendee.
+Possible values are: None, Attendee, Presenter, and Organizer.
+            - `[TotalAttendanceInSeconds <Int32?>]`: Total duration of the attendances in seconds.
+          - `[MeetingEndDateTime <DateTime?>]`: UTC time when the meeting ended.
+Read-only.
+          - `[MeetingStartDateTime <DateTime?>]`: UTC time when the meeting started.
+Read-only.
+          - `[TotalParticipantCount <Int32?>]`: Total number of participants.
+Read-only.
+        - `[AttendeeReport <Byte[]>]`: The content stream of the attendee report of a Teams live event.
+Read-only.
         - `[AudioConferencing <IMicrosoftGraphAudioConferencing>]`: audioConferencing
           - `[(Any) <Object>]`: This indicates any property can be added to this object.
           - `[ConferenceId <String>]`: The conference id of the online meeting.
           - `[DialinUrl <String>]`: A URL to the externally-accessible web page that contains dial-in information.
-          - `[TollFreeNumber <String>]`: The toll-free number that connects to the Audio Conference Provider.
+          - `[TollFreeNumber <String>]`:
+          - `[TollFreeNumbers <String[]>]`: List of toll-free numbers that are displayed in the meeting invite.
-          - `[TollNumber <String>]`: The toll number that connects to the Audio Conference Provider.
+          - `[TollNumber <String>]`:
+          - `[TollNumbers <String[]>]`: List of toll numbers that are displayed in the meeting invite.
+        - `[BroadcastSettings <IMicrosoftGraphBroadcastMeetingSettings>]`: broadcastMeetingSettings
+          - `[(Any) <Object>]`: This indicates any property can be added to this object.
+          - `[AllowedAudience <String>]`: broadcastMeetingAudience
+          - `[IsAttendeeReportEnabled <Boolean?>]`: Indicates whether attendee report is enabled for this Teams live event.
+Default value is false.
+          - `[IsQuestionAndAnswerEnabled <Boolean?>]`: Indicates whether Q&A is enabled for this Teams live event.
+Default value is false.
+          - `[IsRecordingEnabled <Boolean?>]`: Indicates whether recording is enabled for this Teams live event.
+Default value is false.
+          - `[IsVideoOnDemandEnabled <Boolean?>]`: Indicates whether video on demand is enabled for this Teams live event.
+Default value is false.
         - `[ChatInfo <IMicrosoftGraphChatInfo>]`: chatInfo
           - `[(Any) <Object>]`: This indicates any property can be added to this object.
           - `[MessageId <String>]`: The unique identifier for a message in a Microsoft Teams channel.